gwu-montreal/legacy-zine-site/content/04-players-workers.md

 ### When Gamer Rage Gets Harnessed to Discipline Workers

 > Sam [Dan's brother and Rockstar president] and I talk about this a lot, and
-> it's that games are still magical.
-It's like they're made by elves… You turn
+> it's that games are still magical. **It's like they're made by elves…** You
-> on the screen and it's just this world that exists on TV.
-I think you gain
+> turn on the screen and it's just this world that exists on TV. **I think you
-> something by not knowing how they're made.
+> gain something by not knowing how they're made**.

 [— Rockstar Games co-founder Dan Houser on the development of Red Dead Redemption